aws-samples/eks-workshop/content/advanced/420_kubeflow/training.md

 While Jupyter notebook is good for interactive model training, you may like to package the training code as Docker image and run it in Amazon EKS cluster.

 This chapter explains how to build a training model for [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset using TensorFlow and Keras on Amazon EKS.
-This databset contains 70,000 grayscale images in 10 categories and is meant to be a drop-in replace of [MNIST](https://en.wikipedia.org/wiki/MNIST_database).
+This dataset contains 70,000 grayscale images in 10 categories and is meant to be a drop-in replace of [MNIST](https://en.wikipedia.org/wiki/MNIST_database).

 #### Docker image